bitcoinjs/bitcoinjs-lib/README.md

 // Add the output (who to pay to) of the form [payee's bitcoin address]:[amount in satoshis] tx.addOutput("1Gokm82v6DmtwKEB8AiVhm82hyFSsEvBDK", 15000)

-// Initialize the private key you created earlier so you can sign the transaction key = new Bitcoin.ECKey("5Jxfda2afuyMw3iaxzAwv6FvAs3XxmjV5y3GPAjZDEhRNJaFG5a")
+// Initialize a private key using the WIF key format key = new Bitcoin.ECKey("5Jxfda2afuyMw3iaxzAwv6FvAs3XxmjV5y3GPAjZDEhRNJaFG5a")

-// Sign the first input with your key tx.sign(0, key)
+// Sign the first input with the new key tx.sign(0, key)

 // Print transaction serialized as hex.
 You can push the transaction onto the Bitcoin network manually